How to fuel your ride

 An average road cyclist will ride at around 15-20 miles per hour, depending on how they feel on the day, weather conditions, and so on.
 So let’s say a 20-mile ride will take approximately 90 minutes.

 If you’ve had a sensible breakfast and a good night’s sleep you’ll find that your body is quite capable of staying well hydrated and fuelled for the duration without having to consider a ‘fuelling strategy’.
 A bottle of water will do the job here.

 If it’s warm out consider adding an electrolyte tablet to it.
 This will replace any lost salts through sweat and stop you dehydrating.
 Apart from that, you’re pretty much good to go.

 Cycling 50 miles or more

-Get in to longer distance rides - 50 miles and more - and you need to have a good understanding on how to fuel your body in order to keep going.
-The body has a few places it stores calories that it can use as fuel.
-We store some in the liver which is mostly used the keep us going overnight when we’re not ingesting anything.
-Fuel stored in the muscles is generally used in activity and can be accessed quickly for high intensity efforts.
 And finally the body has a massive source of fuel in our fat stores.
 This isn’t a bad thing and we all have plenty of it to go round!
-For our hunter-gatherer ancestors, these fat stores would have originally been used to keep us going during the winter fast when food was hard to come by.
+For our hunter-gatherer ancestors, these fat stores would have originally been used to keep us going during the winter months when food was hard to come by.

 To understand how best to fuel a ride, we need to understand the macronutrients and their basic role in the body.